RiverGumSecurity/AILabTools/prompt.md

 # Output Format

-The output should include the following:
+Please output the information in a clear and structured format with the following sections:
 - Summary of normal activity.
 - List of any suspicious activity discovered.
 - List of IP source addresses involved in suspicious activity.